A person bringing a complaint under the University Code of Student Conduct has the following rights:

 H. The person has the right to privacy throughout the disciplinary process with respect to campus and other media, and from all other uninvolved parties.

-I. The person has the right to expect to be free from intimidation and harassment throughout the disciplinary process.
+I. The person has the right to expect to be free from intimidation, harassment, and bullying throughout the disciplinary process.

-J. For cases involving assault, sexual assault, harassment, bullying, threats, intimidation or stalking, the person has the right, upon request, to have reasonable steps taken by the Office of Student Conduct or other University agencies to prevent any unnecessary or unwanted contact with the accused student(s).
+J. For cases involving assault, relationship violence, sexual violence, harassment, bullying, threats, intimidation, hazing or stalking, the person has the right, upon request, to have reasonable steps taken by the Office of Student Conduct or other University agencies to prevent any unnecessary or unwanted contact with the accused student(s).